wavebeem/wavebeem.com/src/blog/2026/review-pokemon-emerald/index.md

 They tried to do something in this game to make it less linear, but honestly I just didn't care for it at all.
 It just feels like a lot of meaningless wandering and backtracking to get through the Elite Four in this game.
-Also, ugh I did not care at ALL about team magma or team aqua.
-They all talked so much and kept saying the most obnoxious stuff like "haha I'm gonna blow up a volcano because it's epic" like ok dude w/e can I keep playing Pokémon?
-At least team rocket was like "I'm doing crimes lol" these guys are just supervillain idiots.
+Also, ugh I did not care at ALL about Team Magma or Team Qqua.
+They all talked so much and kept saying the most obnoxious stuff like "haha i'm gonna blow up a volcano because it's epic" like ok dude w/e can I keep playing Pokémon?
+At least Team Rocket was like "I'm doing crimes lol" these guys are just supervillain idiots.

 There's something to be said for Gen 2 introducing a bunch of boring "it's just a bird" and "it's just an octopus" type monsters.
 Gen 3 is a bit better about